Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: APPROACH

 The policy variant using the CCVaR, which is described in Alg.~\ref{alg:uncertaintyHandling:finalSelection:CVaR}, must determine a return distribution for each action candidate $\action \in \actionCandidates^i$ at first.
 This is achieved by calculating kernel regression values for different start states as "unweighted particles" representing the distribution.
 The function \textproc{kernelRegression} determines for each action candidate $\action \in \actionCandidates^i$ and for each start state $\startState \in \startStates$ the action candidates $\actionCandidates^i_{\startState} \subseteq \actionCandidates^i$ that were evaluated from $\startState$.
 The density $\densityValues^i_{\action, \startState} := \density[\action | \actionCandidates^i_{\startState}]$ \eqref{eq:density:actionCandidates} describes the exploration of $\action$ and similar action candidates in the tree of $\startState$.
 Only if this density $\densityValues^i_{\action, \startState}$ is greater than or equal to a threshold $w_{min} \in \realNumbers_{\geq 0}$, a "particle" for the start state $\startState$ is added to the return distribution.
 This condition ensures lower variance of the return estimates.
 If the condition holds, the kernel regression value $\kernelRegValues^i_{\action, \startState} := \kernelReg[\action | \actionCandidates^i_{\startState}]$ \eqref{eq:kr:actionCandidates} is calculated and the results $\densityValues^i_{\action, \startState}$ and $\kernelRegValues^i_{\action, \startState}$ are appended to the sets $\densityValues^i$ and $\kernelRegValues^i$, respectively.
 After the kernel regression procedure is completed, the return distribution for an action candidate $\action \in \actionCandidates^i$ is represented by the unweighted particle set of kernel regression values

 In the next step, the function \textproc{getACValue} checks whether $\kernelRegValues^i_{\action}$ has enough elements for a meaningful representation.
 Let

 be the number of start states from which actions have been appended to the action candidates $\actionCandidates^i$.
-If Alg.~\ref{alg:uncertaintyHandling:finalSelection:actionCandidates} was used for the initialization of $\actionCandidates^i$, $N_{\startState}$ corresponds to the number of collision-free and valid start states visited more often than a threshold.
+If the final selection follows section \ref{sec:finalSelection} for the initialization of $\actionCandidates^i$, $N_{\startState}$ corresponds to the number of collision-free and valid start states visited more often than a threshold.
 Then, the condition

 with a constant $ c_{m} \in [0,1]$ indicates whether $\kernelRegValues^i_{\action}$ is meaningful.
 If \eqref{eq:condSigDist} is satisfied, the $\CCVaR_{1-\alpha}(\kernelRegValues^i_{\action})$ \eqref{eq:CVaR:reward} with probability $\alpha$ is used as the action candidate value for $\action \in \actionCandidates^i$.
 Otherwise, the action candidate value is set to negative infinity to avoid the selection of an action that has been poorly assessed due to the sparse set $\kernelRegValues^i_{\action}$.